-Last May’s release included Shostakovich’s Fifth, Eighth and Ninth Symphonies.
-It was the second part in the “Shostakovich under Stalin’s shadow” series, with the first CD, including Symphony No. 10, securing a Grammy last year in the same category.
+In the year 2016 May’s release included Shostakovich’s Fifth, Eighth, and Ninth Symphonies.
+It was the second part of the “Shostakovich under Stalin’s shadow” series, with the first CD, including Symphony No. 10, securing a Grammy last year in the same category.

 German soprano Dorothea Röschmann won in the Best Classical Solo album for “Schumann & Berg,” accompanied by British-Japanese pianist Mitsuko Uchida.